brennanhfredericks/network-monitor-client/README.md

 ## description

-  A python 3 application to parse network frames received by a wired network interface controller operating in promiscuous mode.
+  An asynchronous python 3 application to parse network frames received by a wired network interface controller operating in promiscuous mode.

   The application consist of the following services:
   - interface listener